gypark94/RAGprompt/README.md

 ## Usage

 ## Configuration
-You can customize the behavior of Ragpromt by adjusting configuration parameters.
+You can customize the behavior of ADRAG by adjusting configuration parameters.
 Refer to CONFIGURATION.md for detailed instructions.

 ## Contributing
-If you'd like to contribute to Ragpromt, please check out our contribution guidelines.
+If you'd like to contribute to ADRAG, please check out our contribution guidelines.

 ## License
 This project is licensed under the MIT License.